-Activity 2: Word/Term Quiz
+Activity 2.1: Word/Term Quiz

 Please refer to 'Annex 2a: Terminology Quiz' in your Participant Resource Package.

-Progress through accompanying slide(s) Reminder!
-Let participants know that this guiz will not be marked as it is intended 8 to make sure that everyone is on the same page.
-This is an opportunity for them to mark their own quiz and test their own understanding.
+Reminder!
+Let participants know that this quiz will not be marked as it is intended to make sure that everyone is on the same page.
+This is an opportunity for them to mark their own guiz and test their own understanding.

 Explain that participants will need to match the word with its corresponding definition.
 They can do this by populating the "match" column with the correct definition "letter" found in red in the definition column.
 Give participants 10 minutes to complete the quiz on their own.

-Make sure that while you take up the quiz that you are establishing a shared understanding of the Progress through • terms and their definitions.
+Make sure that while you take up the quiz that you are establishing a shared understanding of the terms and their definitions.
 Allow adequate time for questions, reflection and explanation.
-This is accompanying slide(s) particularly important for some of the more difficult terms (equity vs. equality) Remember, this session is important because it creates the foundation on which the remainder of the training is built.
-As a group, take up the quiz.
+This is particularly important for some of the more difficult terms (equity vs. equality) Remember, this session is important because it creates the foundation on which the remainder of the training is built.

+As a group, take up the guiz.
 Try to have participants themselves read out the definitions.
 Remind participants they are to mark their own work for reference.
-The answer key (Annex 2b) can be found in their Participant Resource Package.
+The answer key (Annex 2b - Answer Key) can be found in their Participant Resource Package.

-• Explain to participants: The next step after establishing a shared understanding of the concepts and gender terminology will be exploring different uses across the sector.
+- Explain to participants: The next step after establishing a shared understanding of the concepts and gender terminology will be exploring different uses across the sector.
 This is important because terminology will vary across the sector in different ways (and in different languages).
-Having a strong foundational understanding can help navigate these differences.
+Having a strong foundational understanding can help navigate these differences. - Progress through accompanying slide(s)